Workplace delegates

 Awards

 All awards include a term outlining the rights and responsibilities of delegates.
-This term expands on the existing workplace delegate rules in the Fair Work Act.

 The award rules cover topics including: